 Meeting the Educational Challenges of ADHD

 Families work with a variety of medical, mental health, educational, and lifestyle support professionals for the care and well-being of their children.
-In Part 1, Dr. Dixon discusses the role of educational professionals and accommodations for students.
+Dr. Dixon discusses the role of educational professionals and accommodations for students.

 Transcription follows this slightly shorter than 2 minute video